AndrewCarlyle/Stock-Market-Site/README.md

 3. Add current user info to the top right corner (regardless of the current page, maybe use js within the .html files?)
 4. Seperate the accounts page into multiple pages or use pug
 5. Make user select exchange first when buying/selling a stock
+6. Add in something to limit repeated calls to the API (maybe taking the time into consideration?)
+7. Spend some time looking into what happens with TSX stocks